 Opponents say that drone strikes create more terrorists than they kill.
 They contend that drone strikes kill large numbers of civilians, violate international law, lack sufficient congressional oversight, violate the sovereignty of other nations, and make the horrors of war appear as innocuous as a video game.

 The "Intrepid," a hydrogen gas balloon built for use by the Union Army Balloon Corps for aerial reconnaissance and guiding artillery fire during the American Civil War.
-Source: Library of Congress, "Prof. Thaddeus S. Lowe Replenishing Balloon INTREPID from Balloon CONSTITUTION - May 1862,"" civilwar.org (accessed Dec.
-12, 2013)
+Source: Library of Congress, "Prof. Thaddeus S. Lowe Replenishing Balloon INTREPID from Balloon CONSTITUTION," loc.gov, May 1862

 The first recorded use of attack drones occurred on Aug.
 22, 1849 when the Habsburg Austrian Empire launched 200 pilotless balloons armed with bombs against the revolution-minded citizens of Venice.
 Reconnaissance balloons were flown in the US Civil War by Union and Confederate forces in order to provide intelligence information ahead of a battle and to direct ground artillery fire during battle.
 In 1944 Japan released 9,000 bomb-laden balloons across the Pacific, intending to cause forest fires and panic in the western United States.

 The modern electronically-controlled military drone traces its origins to the 1930s when the British Royal Navy developed the Queen Bee, a radio-controlled drone used for aerial target practice by British pilots.
 Technology developed by the US Navy during World War I was used to propel and stabilize drones on intelligence-gathering missions in Europe during World War II and over Vietnam, China, and North Korea during the Vietnam War.